 Graduate Student in the Department of Media and Information

-Kaleigh's research interests include social media, influencers, and the relationship between online and offline communities.
-Her role in this team has consisted of conducting research and literature review, writing, and survey design.
-In her free time, Kaleigh enjoys watching and discussing movies and writing film reviews.
+Tongxin's research interests include Human-Computer interaction, social media, communication psychology, and the applicant of big data technology.
+Her role in this team has consisted of conducting research and literature review, writing, survey design, data cleaning, and data processing.
+In her free time, Tongxin enjoys playing Switch games.

 B. Keith English, M.D.

 Professor and Chair of the Department of Pediatrics and Human Development, College of Human Medicine